micw/docker-lxc/README.md

 This is just a proof of concept.
-It shows that it is possible to run a statefull lxc within a (privileged) docker container.
+It shows that it is possible to run a stateful lxc within a (privileged) docker container.

 Todos: